fermyon/spin/GOVERNANCE.md

 The Spin Governance Committee will select a chair to set agendas, call meetings, and oversee the decision making process.

-### Decision Making
+## Decision Making

 The default decision making process is objection-free consensus.
-All governance related decisions require supermajority quorum.
-All substantial changes to governance require a SIP.
-A substantial change is one that changes the project governance itself, instead of editorial changes providing clarifications, small bugfixes, etc.
+In other words, a decision is made when all decision makers have had time to consider the decision and do not raise any objections.
+Silence on any consensus decision is equivalent to non-objection.
+Explicit agreement may be stated at will.

-Decision making scenarios should be promoted appropriately by the member overseeing the issue.
+Decision making scenarios MUST be promoted appropriately by the maintainer or committee member overseeing the issue.
+All substantial changes in any part of the Spin project including for governance related changes require a SIP.

+All substantial changes to governance require a supermajority quorum on the governance committee.

+In the extreme case that objection-free consensus cannot be reached after a reasonable amount of time and effort between project maintainers on a project level decision, a project maintainer can call for a [supermajority](https://en.wikipedia.org/wiki/Supermajority#Two-thirds_vote) vote from the project maintainers for a repo on a decision.
+If quorum cannot be met for a decision, all members of the Spin Governance Committee are added to the relevant vote.

+If a decision impacts multiple repositories or requires a coordinated effort across multiple repositories and project maintainers are unable to reach a decision on their own for the relevant projects, a maintainer can call for a decision from the Spin Governance Committee.

-In the extreme case that objection-free consensus cannot be reached after a reasonable amount of time and effort, a committee member can call for a supermajority vote form the committee.
-If another member seconds the vote, the vote must take place.
+In the extreme case that objection-free consensus cannot be reached after a reasonable amount of time and effort on the governance committee, a committee member can call for a supermajority vote form the committee.
+If another member seconds the vote, the vote MUST take place.

 ## Glossary